vdaubry/vdaubry.github.io/_posts/2014-01-26-Ruby-client-for-Google-Cloud-Storage.markdown

 API are everywhere and every single conference repeats the same mantra : "treat developers as customers", "think about onboarding".<br>
 Either Google is deaf, or they left the startups market to AWS.
 I wish them good luck competing with Microsoft Azure for the entreprise business.

-So enough bitching, if you need to download a file from Google Storage, here is a fixed version of their code sample :
+So enough bitching, if you need to download a file from Google Storage in Ruby, here is a fixed version of their code sample :

 {% highlight ruby %}
 require 'google/api_client'